-First COVID-19 “UK Variant” case identified in Wyoming
+First COVID-19 “UK variant” case identified in Wyoming

-CHEYENNE – The Wyoming Department of Health on Saturday confirmed the state’s first case of the “UK variant,” or B.1.1.7 COVID-19 variant, has been identified in a Teton County adult male.
+CHEYENNE — The Wyoming Department of Health (WDH) confirmed in a press release that the state’s first case of the “UK variant,” or B.1.1.7 COVID-19 variant, has been identified in a Teton County adult male.

 While further investigation is ongoing, early information suggests exposure to the virus variant occurred locally.